Guidelines

 6.2.6.2.3.1.
 Lidocaine/prilocaine cream

-In a randomised, double-blind, placebo-controlled trial, lidocaine/prilocaine cream increased IELT from one minute in the placebo group to 6.7 minutes in the treatment group [839].
-In another randomised, double-blind, placebo-controlled trial, lidocaine/prilocaine cream significantly increased the stopwatch-measured IELT from 1.49-8.45 minutes, while no difference was recorded in the placebo group (1.67-1.95 minutes) [840].
+Lidocaine/prilocaine creams can significantly increase the stopwatch-measured IELT from 1-2 minutes to 6-9 minutes [677,678].
 Although no significant TEAEs have been reported, topical anaesthetics are contraindicated in patients or partners with an allergy to any ingredient in the product.
 These anaesthetic creams/gels may be transferred to the partner, resulting in vaginal numbness.
 Therefore, patients are advised to use a condom after applying the cream to their penis.
 Alternatively, the penis can be washed to clean off any residual active compound prior to sexual intercourse.
-Since these chemicals may be associated with cytotoxic effects on fresh human sperm cells, couples seeking parenthood should not use topical lidocaine/prilocaine-containing substances [841].
+Since these chemicals may be associated with cytotoxic effects on fresh human sperm cells, couples seeking parenthood should not use topical lidocaine/prilocaine-containing substances [679].

 6.2.6.2.3.2.
 Lidocaine/prilocaine spray